Akatsuki Blitzkampf: Synopsis

 Akatsuki EN-Eins is set in an alternate Japanese Imperial year, Koki 266X A.D.
 (200X AD in a Gregorian year) up to 20XX AD, involving several characters that resemble the Nazis and soldiers of the World War II era and a bit from both Mediterranean and Scandinavian myths, among others.
 In-game visuals supplement this sort of specific militaristic theme and environment, portrayed by the flat and somewhat cubist character portraits and story sequence images.
-Blitzkampf (Ausf.
-Achse) is also a finalized version of its 2003 beta title called Akatsuki Shisei Ichigō, involving many characters of the game.
+Akatsuki Blitzkampf (Ausf.
+Achse) is also the finalized version of its 2003 beta title Akatsuki Shisei Ichigō, involving many characters from the game.
+The series’ plot heavily focuses on unearthing ancient surroundings (mainly sourced from a hollowed Earth located at Agartha beneath Tibet and a fictional Neuland beneath Antarctica), reincarnations, cloning and godhood.

-A submarine suddenly emerged in the Arctic Ocean while transporting a new weapon "Blitz Motor" from Germany to Japan.
-Former Imperial Army high-class technical engineer Akatsuki, who has survived to the present age by hibernating in the frozen submarine, begins to carry out his final orders received during the war, which were to take the Blitz Motor and destroy it should it fall into enemy hands.
-On the other hand, due to Akatsuki's re-emergence, various organizations who want his Blitz Motor begin to search for him in order to gain the power of the Blitz Motor for themselves.
+In 195X, Imperial Army high-class technical engineer Akatsuki is transporting a new weapon, the "Blitz Motor", from Germany to Japan, when his submarine is damaged.
+Akatsuki is able to survive by using a Hibernation Unit to remain frozen in the submarine for 50 years.
+Later, in 200X AD, the submarine suddenly emerges in the Arctic Ocean.
+Akatsuki begins to carry out his final orders received during the war, which were to destroy the Blitz Motor to prevent it falling into enemy hands.
+However, various organizations begin to search for Akatsuki in order to gain the power of the Blitz Motor for themselves.

-EN-Eins storyline took place around ten years after Murakumo's defeat at the hands of Akatsuki in 20XX AD.
-In the said year, there was a small report of a collapse accident in the undeveloped Tibetan Tsampo Canyon.
-With Murakumo's fall from leadership, this allows the ancient witch Mycale an opportunity to take over "Gesellschaft" (German for "society") assets.
-A few months later, the world's chaos started due to the simultaneous global terrorist attack by an organization claiming to be the "New Orders of Knights Templar", the one of secretly leading and revealing themselves as the organization's true leader.
+EN-Eins storyline takes place around ten years after Murakumo's defeat at the hands of Akatsuki.
+In 20XX AD, there was a small report of a collapse accident in the undeveloped Tibetan Tsampo Canyon.
+With Murakumo's fall from leadership, this allows the ancient witch Mycale and her partner, the battle maiden Valkyria an opportunity to take over "Gesellschaft" (German for "society") assets.
+A few months later, the world's chaos starts due to the simultaneous global terrorist attack by an organization claiming to be the "Neu Tempera Orden" (German for "New Orders of Knights Templar"), the one secretly leading and end up revealing themselves as the organization's originator under the front name "Perfecti Cult".
 Taking on this chaos, a dark fight for the hegemony of the new world begins.